 O my Lord!
 I am a wretched creature, and with Thee are oceans of riches.
 I am woefully ignorant, and with Thee are the treasuries of knowledge and understanding.
 I am one far removed, and Thou art the Almighty, the Most Exalted, the Ever-Near.

-The phrase translated here as “festering and fetid waters” (máʼ-i-ṣadíd) is, in the original, identical to the wording used in Qurʼán 14:16.
+The phrase translated here as “festering and fetid waters” (máʼ-i-ṣadíd) is, in the original Arabic, identical to the wording used in Qurʼán 14:16.

 Qurʼán 7:143.
 This pertains to the Qurʼánic portrayal of Moses’s encounter with God on Mount Sinai, in which Moses says to God, “Reveal Thyself unto me, O my Lord, that I may behold Thee” (rabbi, ariní anẓur ílayk!).
 To this plea, God replies, “Thou shalt never see Me” (lan tarání).
 Refer to note 3 for more.

-A typed version of the complete Persian and Arabic text of this prayer appears below.
+A typescript of the Persian and Arabic text of this prayer appears below.